SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Python

+- [facebookresearch/DPR](https://github.com/facebookresearch/DPR) - Dense Passage Retriever - is a set of tools and models for open domain Q&A task.
 - [pypa/pipenv](https://github.com/pypa/pipenv) - Python Development Workflow for Humans.
 - [stanford-oval/storm](https://github.com/stanford-oval/storm) - An LLM-powered knowledge curation system that researches a topic and generates a full-length report with citations.
 - [mesonbuild/meson](https://github.com/mesonbuild/meson) - The Meson Build System